Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • Contact information, like your phone number and email address.

-• Qualifications, like your education, work experience, training, licenses, and certifications.
+• Qualifications, including your education, work experience, training, licenses, and certifications.

 • Work history, including where you worked, your position, earned wages, and time worked.

-• Job loss information, like your reason for separation, current job if applicable, and plan to find a new job.
+• Job loss information, such as your reason for separation, your current job (if applicable), and your plan to find a new job.

 Step 3: Wait for the state’s decision

-Some states will approve your unemployment application in a few days, while others take weeks.
-File as soon as you lose your job to avoid cash flow interruptions.
-You can look into other resources like renter’s assistance, food banks, and nonprofit aid if you’re waiting for approval, your benefits run out, or your application is denied.
+Some states approve your unemployment application in a few days, while others take weeks.
+File as soon as you lose your job to avoid interruptions to your cash flow.
+You can look into resources like rental assistance, food banks, and nonprofit aid if you’re waiting for approval or your application is denied.

-• If you’re approved, the next step is to get an unemployment debit card to access funds.
+• If approved: You’ll receive an unemployment debit card to access your funds.

-• If you aren’t approved, you can look into alternative aid or submit an appeal to the relevant office in your state.
+• If denied: You can submit an appeal to the relevant office in your state or look into alternative aid.

 Step 4: Receive your unemployment funds